sagebushstone/Senior_Design/README.md

  - Sage (Backend Developer): back-end, data cleaning
  - Ella (Front-end Designer): front-end, testing, additional research
  - Grace (Front-end Developer & UI Design): front-end, documentation

+### Road Blocks/Constraints
+The data we are utilizing is a constraint in and of itself.
+Each data point is automatically randomized within a small location for privacy reasons.
+However, it will still work as a good proof of concept, especially when identifying general areas that may appear less safe.